JuniorMelo1997/Books-directory/README.md

 Simple CRUD app using Node just for pratice.

 # Features
-[] every book needd to have an author, a name, a description and a year [] it needs to be possible to add new books
+[x] every book need to have an author, a name, a description and a year [x] it needs to be possible to add new books
+[x] if a book already exists in the database, it can't be added again.
 [] it needs to be possible to list all the books
 [] it needs to be possible to select a specific book and see it's properties (author, name, description and year) [] it needs to be possible to update an info about a book [] it needs to be possible do delete a book
-[] if a book already exists in the database, it can't be added again.